 Semgrep Listed by qilin Ransomware Group

-On May 22, 2026, the qilin ransomware group added Semgrep to its public leak site, confirming that internal files had been exfiltrated from the code-security company during a ransomware attack.
+On May 22, 2026, the qilin ransomware group added Semgrep to its public leak site, claiming that internal files had been exfiltrated from the code-security company during a ransomware attack.
 The listing affects anyone whose information was stored in those internal systems, including current and former employees, customers whose support tickets or contracts were saved internally, and partners whose details appeared in the compromised files.

 Public reporting indicates that qilin operators gained access to Semgrep’s network, encrypted systems, and then exfiltrated a volume of internal documents before publishing a sample on their leak portal.
 The exact number of people impacted remains unknown because the company has not released a formal count of records or individuals.
 Available reporting describes the exposed material as internal files rather than a structured database of customer credentials.
 No public evidence has surfaced showing that customer passwords, payment card data, or Social Security numbers were taken, but the breach still places sensitive business correspondence, contracts, and contact lists at risk of public release if ransom demands are not met.